Profession: Union General

 - 1863-06-29 George Armstrong Custer, aged 23, appointed Union Brigadier General

-- 1864-10-09 Battle of Tom's Brook; Confederate cavalry that harassed Sheridan's campaign is beaten by General Custer & Merrit's cavalry divisions
+- 1864-10-09 Battle of Tom's Brook; Confederate cavalry that harassed Sheridan's campaign is beaten by General George A. Custer & Merrit's cavalry divisions

 - 1868-11-27 Battle at Washita River, Oklahoma.
 General George A. Custer attacks group of Native American Indians, their chief Black Kettle dies in the attack

 - 1873-08-04 Indian Wars: whilst protecting a railroad survey party in Montana, US 7th Cavalry, under Lieutenant Colonel George Armstrong Custer, clashes for the 1st time with the Sioux near the Tongue River.
 1 man killed on each side.